zinggAI/zingg/README.md

 - Ability to scale to large volumes of data.
 [See why this is important](https://docs.zingg.ai/docs/zModels.html) and [Zingg performance numbers](https://docs.zingg.ai/docs/setup/hardwareSizing.html)
 - [Interactive training data builder](https://docs.zingg.ai/docs/running/phases/label.html) using active learning that builds models on frugally small training samples to high accuracy.
 - Ability to define domain specific functions to improve matching
-- Out of the box support for Chinese, German, Japanese, Hindi and other languages
+- Out of the box support for English as well as Chinese, Thai, Japanese, Hindi and other languages

 Zingg is useful for
 - Building unified and trusted views of customers and suppliers across multiple systems